Oodmincheg/kottans-frontend/README.md

 ## 2. Linux, CLI, HTTP tools.
 ![alt text](https://github.com/Oodmincheg/kottans-frontend/blob/master/linux-cli.PNG?raw=true)
-I didn't lear something new about Linux or CLI.
+I didn't learn something new about Linux or CLI.
 But this fact was compensated by almost intimidating complexness of HTTP :( I'll have to learn more in feature about HTTP